mkoppmann/eselsohr/README.md

 Eselsohr is written in the programming language [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language)).
 Although it’s never explicitly called one, Haskell is a great language to implement capability-based techniques, as functions are pure and data has to be explicitly passed as arguments to other functions and global state is rarely used.
-Side-effects in Haskell are explicit and are normally done within the IO data type.
+Side effects in Haskell are explicit and are normally done within the IO data type.
-But IO alone means that any side-effect can happen.
+But IO alone means that any side effect can happen.
 Eselsohr uses [type classes](https://www.haskell.org/tutorial/classes.html) in a way that [represent access to certain IO actions](https://chrispenner.ca/posts/monadio-considered-harmful).
 A function that wants to e.g. scrap a website, needs to have the `MonadScraper` constraint in its signature.
-All side-effects are therefore explicit and only effects that are wrapped this way can be used.
+All side effects are therefore explicit and only effects that are wrapped this way can be used.